CarolinaFledgling/react-pratice-task-1/README.md

 - Showing Error Modal 🚀
 - Conditional Loading Message 🚀
 - Handling added and delete user form in the list 🚀
-- Implementing modal using React Portal approach.
+- Implementing modal using React Portal approach 🚀
+- Adding LocalStorage, to save added users 🚀

 ## What I learned :